Metabolic Syndrome

 What is Metabolic Syndrome?

-Metabolic Syndrome (MetS), is a series of complications which are risk factors of cardiovascular disease (CVD) which increase the chance of having a heart attack.
-The symptoms include other metabolic diseases such as diabetes or prediabetes of which people with metabolic syndrome are 5 times more likely to become diabetic.
+Metabolic Syndrome (MetS), is a group of conditions which are risk factors of cardiovascular disease (CVD) which increase the chance of having a heart attack.
+They include an increased risk of developing other metabolic diseases such as diabetes or non-diabetic hyperglycaemia (prediabetes).
+People with metabolic syndrome are five times more likely to develop type 2 diabetes mellitus.
+The conditions include individuals who have central obesity, high blood pressure, high blood sugar, and abnormal blood cholesterol.

 What causes Metabolic Syndrome?